Formation of oyster mushroom primordia - features and photos

 If you have a single-zone system, start gradually changing the climate to growing conditions at the primordial ring stage.

-If you have a two-zone system, take the batch out of the incubator when one or two rudiments appear on several blocks, they are called signal primordia.
+If you have a two-zone system, take the batch out of the incubator when one or two pins appear on several blocks, they are called signal primordia.

 Оyster mushroom growth stages